Lung

 Cytology description

-• Hypercellular, with numerous single, medium to large cells
+• Hypercellular, with numerous, single medium to large cells

-• Three dimensional and variably sized groups
+• 3 dimensional and variably sized groups

 • Large, pleomorphic cells with irregular vesicular chromatin, prominent nucleoli, abundant cytoplasm, sharp cellular borders